 Now, let’s take a look at the penalties for trafficking cannabis in Arizona.

-- Selling less than 2 pounds of cannabis is a felony
+- Selling less than 2 pounds is a class 4 felony

-- Selling 2 to 4 pounds of weed is a felony
+- Selling 2 to 4 pounds is a class 3 felony

-- Selling more than 4 pounds is a felony
+- Selling 4 to 10 pounds is class 2 felony

 Remember, it’s legal to gift someone up to an ounce of cannabis as long as they are 21-years or older.
 However, transferring money for cannabis products is an automatic felony and must be avoided.